W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 4. Eating of the fruit of the tree of knowledge is a symbolic expression for usurping the ability for self-creating.
 ²This is the only sense in which God and His creations are not co-creators.
-³The belief that they are is implicit in the ‘self-concept’, or the tendency of the self to make an image of itself.
+³The belief that they are is implicit in the “self-concept’, or the tendency of the self to make an image of itself.
 ⁴Images are perceived, not known.
 ⁵Knowledge cannot deceive, but perception can.
 ⁶You can perceive yourself as self-creating, but you cannot do more than believe it.